 On Thursday morning, November 15th, I heard that God would give me kisses today.

+And He did!
 The first kiss was that a friend came to visit me and asked me about the Prayer on the Mountain.
 We chatted about all the connections.
-Though I didn’t tell her about specifics of what’s coming this weekend, I realized that it’s been three years, since He first told me to do the prayer on the mountain.
-Even while I was talking with my friend, God was speaking to my heart.
+Though I didn’t tell her about specifics of what’s coming this weekend, I realized that ithad been three years since He first told me to do the prayer on the mountain.
+While I was talking with my friend, God was speaking to my heart.

 “All three assignments over the last three years are connected.
 The first one was about reconciliation over the upstate, which prepared the way for Him to come here.
 The one last year was about breaking off the masonic hold in our area.”
 At that moment, those pieces made perfect sense.
 “This one is welcoming me to the entire state and blessing the things I’ve shown you with each people group.”

-The second kiss came from reading the following devotional below, which had popped up in email shortly after my friend left.
+The second kiss from Papa God came from reading the following devotional below, which had popped up in email shortly after my friend left.
 Before I read the words on the screen, the image at the top caught my attention, and I heard the Lord say, “It’s time to walk hand in hand again.”
 I wasn’t quite sure what He meant by that, until I began to read.

 “I Hear His Whisper...” by Brian Simmons